-angroves play an important role in the and data that is sound, relevant and easily accessible. land and seascape of the Western Indian Without this information, comparing losses between Ocean region.
-Being on the border between sites, selecting restoration hotspots, identifying the the terrestrial and marine ecosystems, they play a hidden treasures in terms of biodiversity, and finding crucial role in both.
-For the coastal zone, they provide the most important threats at scale will remain protection against extreme weather events, and provide a challenge. essential resources to local communities.
-For the marine The report provides significant information and ecosystems, mangroves capture sediments, protecting forward thinking that fits very well in the strategies corals and seagrasses.
-The latter have always been of the countries for inclusion in the revisions of their close to my heart and mangroves provide critical Nationally Determined Contributions.
-It encourages nursery grounds to fish that are eventually caught nations to view mangroves as assets that support the in seagrass beds. reduction of carbon emissions and to preserve them.
+angroves play an important role in the land and seascape of the Western Indian Ocean region.
+Being on the border between the terrestrial and marine ecosystems, they play a crucial role in both.
+For the coastal zone, they provide protection against extreme weather events, and provide essential resources to local communities.
+For the marine ecosystems, mangroves capture sediments, protecting corals and seagrasses.
+The latter have always been close to my heart and mangroves provide critical nursery grounds to fish that are eventually caught in seagrass beds.